nyvyn/lmstudio-mcp/README.md

 ### 1. Add This Server to Claude Code

-Add this MCP server directly from GitHub:
+In your project directory where you want to use LM Studio, add this MCP server directly from GitHub:

 ```bash
 claude mcp add lmstudio-mcp -- npx github:nyvyn/lmstudio-mcp